metaborg/devenv/README.md

     :spoofax3.lwb.root:spoofax.dynamicloading:cleanTest :spoofax3.lwb.root:spoofax.dynamicloading:test

+### Spoofax 2 language fails to build with "Previous build failed and no change in the build input has been observed"

+If building a Spoofax 2 language fails due to some ephemeral issue, or if building is cancelled (because you cancelled the Gradle build), the following exception may be thrown during the build:

+    org.metaborg.core.MetaborgException: Previous build failed and no change in the build input has been observed, not rebuilding.
+Fix the problem, or clean and rebuild the project to force a rebuild

+This is an artifact of the Pluto build system refusing to rebuild if it failed but no changes to the input were detected.
+To force Pluto to rebuild, delete the `target/pluto` directory of the language.

 ### Task 'buildAll' not found in root project 'devenv'
 You have 'configure on demand' enabled, such as `org.gradle.configureondemand=true` in your `~/.gradle/gradle.properties` file.
 Disable this.